camdecoster/camdecoster.github.io/src/content/blog/split-youtube-audio-tracks.md

 ## Split the audio

 This solution relies on the program [`ffmpeg`](https://ffmpeg.org/), truly a Swiss Army Knife of audio/video manipulation.
-You should already have this installed since `yt-dlp` depends on it.
-The commands required to get `ffmpeg` to extract the proper audio are simple, but repetative.
+You should already have this installed since `yt-dlp{:console}` depends on it.
+The commands required to get `ffmpeg{:console}` to extract the proper audio are simple, but repetative.
 Thankfully, I found a Node script on [StackExchange](https://unix.stackexchange.com/a/706544) that will create them by reading track info from a text file.
 I modified it a bit to include the track number and also to handle some more characters in the track names.

 ```js
 const readline = require("readline");